cwecrocker/wiharchive/pages/about.md

 credits: true
 # Edit the markdown on in this file to describe your collection
 # Look in _includes/feature for options to easily add features to the page
+## About the Archive

+This digital archive gathers photos, letters, newspaper clippings, and other archival material related to W.I.
+(Bill) Hann's service and experiences during the Second World War.
+It features photographs taken in Newfoundland, England, Scotland, Algeria, Tunisia, and Italy, letters sent from Newfoundland, England, and Tunisia, and clippings from Newspapers in Newfoundland, Montreal, and Glasgow.
+Notable archival documents include W.I.
+(Bill) Hann's diary, a signed menu from a farewell dinner, and a copy of the 166th Newfoundland Field Regiment's despatches, among other interesting documents.
+Apart from the newspaper clippins and one audio clip, the physical archival material belongs to a private family collection.
+The newspaper clippings are sourced from other digital archives.
+If you have an question, please contact me, Christopher Crocker, at cwecrocker@mun.ca.

 ## About W.I.
 (Bill) Hann